feldera/feldera/docs/contributors/ui-testing.md

 ### Running e2e tests

-Run `yarn test-e2e` to execute all e2e tests on all supported platforms in background, or run `yarn test-e2e-ui` to open a UI to run tests interactively.
+Run `bun run test-e2e` to execute all e2e tests on all supported platforms in background, or run `bun run test-e2e-ui` to open a UI to run tests interactively.
 Tests should be executed against a running Pipeline Manager instance.
 As an artificial limitation of scope, currently no services for Kafka, Debezium, Snowflake and other similar connector types are available for tests in the CI, so only HTTP connectors and API is available along with the UI itself.

 ### Running ct tests

-Run `yarn test-ct` to execute all ct tests on all supported platforms in background, or run `yarn test-ct-ui` to open a UI to run tests interactively.
+Run `bun run test-ct` to execute all ct tests on all supported platforms in background, or run `bun run test-ct-ui` to open a UI to run tests interactively.
 Unit tests do not need Feldera instance to run because they run against individual ESM modules compiled on-demand for the test.

 ### Contributing tests